Spend Trends Home

 2. Credit utilization

 Your business card balance will factor into your overall credit utilization ratio, potentially increasing it.
-If your business regularly carries significant balances, even temporarily, this could elevate your personal utilization rate and subsequently lower your credit score.
+If your business regularly carries significant balances, even temporarily, it can increase your personal utilization rate and lower your credit score.

 3. Available credit

 The card’s credit limit adds to your total available credit.
-While this can help lower your overall utilization ratio when carrying minimal balances, it also represents credit capacity that lenders may factor into future lending decisions.
+This can help lower your overall utilization ratio when you carry minimal balances, but it also represents credit capacity that lenders may consider when reviewing your applications.

 4. Payment history

 On-time payments can strengthen your payment history, while late payments can damage your score.
-Payment history typically accounts for about 35% of your FICO score, making this one of the most impactful factors in the Capital One business card reporting equation.
+Payment history typically accounts for about 35% of your FICO score, making this one of the most significant factors in how Capital One's dual reporting affects you.

 5. Account age